 3. Single-Armed Tricep Extensions – A while ago I started incorporating more exercises where I can focus on one expenditure at a time.
 When you do so, you can really focus on working the muscle you are intending to work.
 With this exercise, take a lower weight than you may normally use for tricep extensions.
 Be sure to keep your elbow close to your head and extend from the elbow to raise the weight above your head.
 Now, slowly lower the dumbbell behind your head as you hold the upper arm stationary.
 Do 3 sets of 10 reps.

 4. Tricep Pushdown – Attach a straight bar to a pulley and grab it with an overhand grip.
-In the starting positon, your forearm should be upright, holding onto the bar.
+Manufacturers of machinery such as this likely adopt the info here in the assembly of their products.
+In the starting position, your forearm should be upright, holding onto the bar.
 Slowly contract your tricep and extend your arms downward while keeping them close to the body.
 Be sure your upper arms do not move during this motion.
 Repeat 15 times in 3 sets.

 5. Lying Tricep Press/ Skull Crusher – Lie on a flat bench with an e-z bar or straight bar.
 Raise the bar in front of you at arm’s length.
 Slowly lower the bar towards your forehead, bending at the elbow.
 Be sure to keep your upper arm steady.
 Now, use your triceps to bring the e-z bar back to the starting positon.
 Repeat for 3 sets if 10.